Taha-HDP/OOP_2024_project/README.md

-this game is for my university project and made from City Wars : Tokyo reign with only java and java_FX hope you enjoy
+this game is for our university project and made from City Wars : Tokyo reign with only java and java_FX
+Taha_HDP & Mahdi minaii